qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

 Each column holds the corresponding column values for all rows in the chunk, and as column values have the same format, gRPC can encode the data more efficiently.

+!!!
+Note
-**Note:** Protobuf is the underlying encoding technology used in gRPC.
+    Protobuf is the underlying encoding technology used in gRPC.

 In addition, each column can be saved in several different formats, such as strings, floating point numbers, and integers.